falgunsinha/BlogWithRedis/README.md

  Blog with Redis No SQL Database

 # Requirements
-Implement the database for the simple discussion forum from (users, topics, tags, comments, likes/dislikes) using Redis storage.
+Implement the database for the simple discussion forum for (users, topics, tags, comments, likes/dislikes) using Redis storage.
 Use other Redis data types than String.
 At a minimum, implement methods: list of all topics